What is the Window of Tolerance and How It Impacts Your Life

 Hypoarousal: When We Feel Too Little

-Recognizing Your Emotional State Within the Window of Tolerance
+Recognising Your Emotional State Within the Window of Tolerance

 Signs of Being Within the Optimal Zone